When to Go to Portland, Oregon: Weather Guide by Season & Month

 Pittock Mansion in February

 The Portland Winter Light Festival brings some joy to the winter drizzle.
-Impressive light installations and glowing sculptures pop up throughout the city.
-Grab a hot chocolate and a raincoat, and see how many you can find!
+We love checking out the impressive light installations and glowing sculptures pop up throughout the city.
+Grab a hot chocolate and a raincoat—and see how many you can find!

 March

 Signs of spring start to appear in March.
-Temperatures rise from 40 to 57°F, but the rain continues to pour about 4.5 inches per month.
-Take your first spring hike of the year and see the stunning Portland flowers start to bloom.
+Temperatures rise from 40°F to 57°F (4°C to 14°C), but the rain continues to pour about 4.5 inches per month.
+We think this is the perfect time to take your first spring hike of the year and see the stunning Portland flowers start to bloom.

 Portland March